epfllibrary/latex-course/setup.md

 ## Install LaTeX

 LaTeX is composed of many softwares working together.
-On order to use them easily it exists what we call distribution : they combine all the needed tools in one big package.
-To work on your LaTeX source files, please also install an editor.
+In order to use them easily, *distributions* exist : they combine all the needed tools in one big package.
+To work on your LaTeX source files, you will need to install a distribution and an editor.

 Please install LaTeX before the course starts, it will save you time.